REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Related Work

-\paragraph{Expert pruning.} Although \gls{smoe} layers effectively decouple total model parameters from inference costs, the memory overhead of storing large \glspl{smoe} restricts their deployment in resourced-constrained environments, motivating research in expert pruning to reduce total number of parameters.
-Early efforts demonstrated that progressively pruning experts based on router weights during fine-tuning until a single expert remained could preserve model quality in task-specific settings~\citep{chen_task-specific_2022}. \citet{koishekenov_memory-efficient_2023} found expert pruning to be effective without further fine-tuning despite aggressively pruning up to 80\% of experts. ~\citet{muzio_seer-moe_2024} found that global pruning using gate-values as a saliency criterion was more effective than uniform, layer-wise frequency-based pruning.
-Other sophisticated pruning criteria have been proposed: ~\citet{lu_not_2024} introduced an exhaustive search strategy which prunes experts that minimize the reconstruction loss between the original and pruned layer outputs; ~\citet{liu_efficient_2024} used a gradient-free evolutionary algorithm to prune experts.
+\paragraph{Expert pruning.} Although \gls{smoe} layers effectively decouple total model parameters from inference costs, their memory overhead has motivated research in expert pruning to reduce total number of parameters.
+Early efforts demonstrated that progressively pruning experts based on router weights during fine-tuning until a single expert remained could preserve model quality in task-specific settings~\citep{chen_task-specific_2022}. \citet{koishekenov_memory-efficient_2023} found expert pruning to be effective without further fine-tuning despite aggressively pruning up to 80\% of experts. \citet{muzio_seer-moe_2024} found that global pruning using gate-values as a saliency criterion was more effective than uniform, layer-wise frequency-based pruning.
+Other sophisticated pruning criteria have been proposed: \citet{lu_not_2024} introduced an exhaustive search strategy which prunes experts that minimize the reconstruction loss between the original and pruned layer outputs; \citet{liu_efficient_2024} used a gradient-free evolutionary algorithm to prune experts.
 Both of these works demonstrated significant improvements over naive frequency-based pruning.
 A comprehensive evaluation of 16 diverse pruning criteria was conducted by \citet{jaiswal_finding_2025}. \gls{ean} was empirically found to be the highest performing criterion and the benefits of iterative pruning were presented.
+EASY-EP~\citep{dong2026domainspecific} proposed expert pruning based on the sum of gate-weighted expert output norms.
+In contrast, \gls{reap} ensures a frequency-agnostic assessment by computing the conditional mean strictly over the tokens where an expert is active.